thiscouldbebetter/Books/Books/Twain,_Mark/Innocents_Abroad,_The.md

 "'Pears that he can't qualify, neither.
 Well, I didn't expect nothing out of him.
 I never see one of them poets yet that knowed anything.
-He'll go down now and grind out about four reams of the awfullest slush about that old rock and give it to a consul, or a pilot, or a nigger, or anybody he comes across first which he can impose on.
+He'll go down now and grind out about four reams of the awfullest slush about that old rock and give it to a consul, or a pilot, or a n----r, or anybody he comes across first which he can impose on.
 Pity but somebody'd take that poor old lunatic and dig all that poetry rubbage out of him.
 Why can't a man put his intellect onto things that's some value?